SelfAI: A self-directed framework for long-horizon scientific discovery: Details of SelfAI Benchmark

 \section{Details of SelfAI Benchmark}

-This section provides the complete technical definitions of the metrics used in the main text, including all normalization procedures, ranking aggregation, and scoring rules.
-These details are omitted from the main text for clarity and conciseness.

-Table~\ref{tab:task_list} summarizes the 12 tasks spanning six scientific categories used to evaluate the reasoning capacity of different solvers.
-For each dataset, we supply background information to the LLMs to simulate the user-intent interpretation process (see Sect.~\ref{sec:supp_user_agent}).
-Most datasets are generated through systematic grid-based exploration, whereas LCBench and the Chagas EP20 drug-discovery dataset are constructed from Bayesian optimization trajectories.
-LCBench, in particular, is a widely used AutoML benchmark ~\cite{zimmer2021auto}.
-Supplementary Fig.~\ref{fig:LCBench_analysis} provides an additional structural analysis of the LCBench search space.
-Accuracy depends on interacting hyperparameters such as weight decay, hidden-layer width, and depth, and the high-performance region is sharply localized.
-This structure highlights why solvers must possess strong reasoning capabilities to efficiently locate these promising configurations.
-Supplementary Fig.~\ref{fig:rank_heatmap} reports solver rankings based on the Score metric.
-These rank summaries allow cross-task comparisons of solver consistency; detailed interpretation of performance trends is provided in the main text.

-In Table~\ref{tab:hit}, we summarize averaged performance across all benchmark tasks.
-Classical baselines such as grid search and TPE-based Bayesian optimization achieve competitive final objective values but receive low Score and high $\text{AUP}_D$, reflecting redundant late-stage exploration and delayed stopping.
-Naive LLM solvers improve early discovery but remain unstable across tasks.
-In contrast, SelfAI-driven solvers based on mid-sized models such as Qwen2.5-7b and GPT4-o3-mini attain the highest Scores with substantially lower $\text{AUP}_D$ and earlier stopping, indicating more focused and efficient trajectories.
-Larger models (e.g., Qwen2.5-72b, Llama3.3-70b) do not necessarily yield better efficiency, highlighting that structured reasoning and trajectory control within SelfAI are more critical than sheer model scale.
-In addition, as discussed in Sect.~\ref{sec:supp_failure_cases}, failure analyses are also included for completeness.
-These examples illustrate typical breakdowns in reasoning processes across long trajectories, such as premature stopping, limited incorporation of earlier observations, or sensitivity to minor perturbations.
-They inform the broader evaluation of solver stability and support the claims presented in the main text.
+In this section, we summarize the averaged performance across all benchmark tasks.
+Classical baselines, including grid search and TPE-based Bayesian optimization, achieve competitive final objective values but obtain low Scores and high $\text{AUP}_D$, reflecting redundant late-stage exploration and delayed stopping (Table~\ref{tab:hit}).
+Naive LLM solvers improve early discovery in some tasks but exhibit substantial variability across domains.
+In contrast, SelfAI-driven solvers based on mid-sized models, such as Qwen2.5-7B and GPT4-o3-mini, consistently achieve the highest Scores with substantially lower $\text{AUP}_D$ and earlier stopping times, indicating more focused and efficient discovery trajectories.
+Larger models (e.g., Qwen2.5-72B and Llama3.3-70B) do not necessarily yield improved efficiency, highlighting that trajectory-aware reasoning within SelfAI play a more critical role than model scale.
+For completeness, we discuss representative atypical trajectory behaviors in the Results section, while corresponding examples are provided.
+These cases illustrate exploration behaviors and breakdown patterns observed in SelfAI Benchmark, including premature stopping, limited integration of earlier observations, and sensitivity to minor perturbations, and serve to contextualize the aggregate performance trends reported above.